 She won’t be working with Woody Allen again, either.
 Mira will survive, but what about the less fortunate victims who aren’t strong enough to fight back.
 There are plenty of them.
 Truth is, when it comes to sexual harassment, Hollywood’s no different from the rest of America and the irony of watching liberal, progressive movies cast and filmed by sexist pigs is hard to overlook.

 We’re imprisoned by a culture that applauds women who make impassioned acceptance speeches about sexual harassment while wearing see-through gowns.
 I love seeing my favorite stars in see-through gowns.
 I also love hearing them stand up to a male-dominated town that allows harassment.
 And like most people, I try to dismiss this hypocrisy as “just the way things are.”
 But the time has come to admit who we really are.
 I felt a weird, cognitive dissonance as I watched the scantily-clad dancers at the Grammys.
-I felt the same way as I watched Hillary Clinton take a stab at our sexist President, (but all the while, I couldn’t dismiss the fact that she herself had shielded at least one sexual predator.)

 Who’s to blame for this?
 We point fingers at the accusers.
 We wring our hands and create new hashtags, but truth is we’re all to blame.
 Our Hollywood stars represent talent, beauty and all the grit it takes to make it to the top, right?
 No, not really.
 Our Hollywood stars are sometimes the darkest projection of our sick selves.
 We rubberneck their plight the same way we can’t take our eyes off a train wreck–we need Hollywood for reasons we can’t admit; in our hearts it’s that depraved place that could never be like were we live.
 Truth is Tinsletown’s a real place with real people who do the same things we do.
 Sexual depravity and equality may never be reconciled but we can start by admitting this hypocrisy is hardwired into all of us.
 Actors are beautiful, talented people who give great speeches, but this year, as they hold up those golden trophies, I think it’s time for us all to admit that the winner is our own sick selves.